fayefzhang/fayefzhang.github.io/_projects/(3) Shader Fun.md

 ---

 ## Rasterizer
-I built a ground-up rasterizer of 3D models sing only C++ and OpenGL.
+I built a simple 3D model -> 2D image rasterizer using only C++ and OpenGL.

 ## GLSL Shaders
 I was responsible for **writing all shown GLSL shaders and designing a worley noise-based post-processing shader and a custom vertex deformation shader**.